Blip.tv: Market and business model

 With a focus on serial web show programming to the exclusion of other types of online video, "the Blip.tv formula purposefully does not emulate the YouTube viral video sharing and friends and family video hosting model," according to ZDNet writer Donna Bogatin.
 All revenue from advertising was split 50/50 between content producers and Blip.

 Since the site's launch in 2005, Blip had amassed over of 2,500-plus independent producers and collaborated with more than 300 blue chip advertisers and 26 of the top 50 advertisers in the US, including GM, P&G, Microsoft, Google, Geico, and more.
 Blip also enabled advertising partners to delivered fully customizable video advertising, including interactive pre-rolls and video overlays.

 Popularity

 In 2012, according to figures from ComScore and Quantcast, Blip had around 500 million global monthly views, and 40 million unique monthly viewers.
 For comparison, YouTube receives over 1 billion global views per month.
 The average viewer spent about 80 minutes on the site each month and the average viewing session on the site was about 25 minutes.

 Notable content

+RedLetterMedia

+Independent film and media production company RedLetterMedia hosted much of its early long-form content on Blip, including the first seasons of its review series Half in the Bag.
+The platform allowed the group to release feature-length video essays such as the 70-minute Star Wars: Episode I – The Phantom Menace review at a time when YouTube imposed strict length limits.
+Episodes often premiered on Blip before later appearing on YouTube.